SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Detector_geometry.md

 |         | ...         | ...         | `v08_41_00` | `icaruscode/Geometry/gdml/icarus_complete.gdml`               | complete geometry: TPC (first induction plane wires 18 m), PMT, CRT, concrete overburden

-### Testing a new version of the geometry description(#Testing-a-new-version-of-the-geometry-description)
+### Testing a new version of the geometry description

 LArSoft provides a geometry test module with a decent coverage for geometry and channel mapping functions.